Short Cranks

 wanted to try shorter cranks.
 After much searching the web I finally

-ordered the shortest set of Thorns cranks (140mm) from St John Street Cycles
+Thorns cranks (140mm) from St John Street Cycles

 (highly recommended shop, and they delivery worldwide) and installed